arqalite/fire-king-guide/src/combos/sanctuary/ulcanix/4-high-garunix.md

   ##### At the end of the Main Phase (step 15)
   Nibiru will remove Promethean Princess and Ponix - meaning Ponix cannot be destroyed by High Garunix in order to return to your hand in the Standby Phase.

-  As mentioned above, High Garunix will revive and wipe the board in the Standby Phase, and you have Sky Burn set.
+  As mentioned above, High Garunix will revive and wipe the board in the Standby Phase; you have Sky Burn set and Promethean Princess waiting in the GY.

 </details>